empowerID/empowernow_docs/docs/marketing/competitive.md

   - Clear thought leadership on centralized authorization
 - Risks/constraints vs our Fabric:
   - Historically XACML‑centric estates can be complex to operate and modernize for cloud‑native
-  - Not a full identity fabric; lacks our BFF pattern, Studios, real‑time UI runtime and plugin model
+  - Not a full identity fabric; lacks our ARIA Shield pattern, Studios, real‑time UI runtime and plugin model
 - Where we win:
   - Modern, standards‑driven AuthZEN across UI and service calls, with zero‑token SPAs and policy‑guarded automation